 The first day of Diwali (Dhanteras) is often celebrated by deep cleaning the home to welcome the goddess Lakshmi and buying gold and silver items to bring good fortune.
 The second day (Choti Diwali) is celebrated by decorating homes with lights and performing rituals.

-The third day of celebrations is the main day of Diwali when people get together with their families, eat large meals, exchange gifts, wear their best traditional clothing, and perform rituals to honor Goddess Lakshmi.
+The third day of celebrations is the main day of Diwali when people get together with their families, eat large meals, exchange gifts, wear their best traditional clothing, and perform rituals to honor Lakshmi.

 Learn more about how Diwali is celebrated in India.